foxx3r/grand-theft-wumpus/README.md

 # grand-theft-wumpus
 That's a game like GTA, it's based on game "Hunt the Wumpus".

-To play that game, run on SBCL on CLISP:
+To play that game, run on SBCL or CLISP:

 `(load "game")`